CompNet/Orleans/README.md

 						performed to extract only the 2 main components.
 Those are then used to represent the data in a 2D space.
 			- pca.txt:	Results from the PCA, cached to be used later (i.e. each time one wants to plot the clusters).

 	- main-process.R:	Applies the clustering algorithms, then compare them.
+						Certain parameters can also be tuned, cf. the 'TODO' marks inside the script, too.
 						Some results are cached in specific files:
 			- distances.bin:	R object representing the distance matrix.
 								(binary file).